 I resist equating independence with small fees or smaller programs, because I’ve seen huge campaigns come out of small, independent PR firms.
 But the trappings of global status and integrated services, coupled with the demands of holding-company margins, can absolutely undermine client service.
 It can also inflate costs.
 It’s the most common complaint we hear from clients who switch from large, intergalactic agencies.

 Having worked at a midsize owner-operated agency, followed by the largest independent PR firm, and then an integrated ad and marketing agency before starting my own business, I’ve seen a lot.
 There is no one model for a creative services or PR advisory business.
 But I’m biased in favor of less bureaucracy, greater simplicity and flexibility, and fewer deciders.
-At a PR agency, independence is not about size or business model, but about culture.
+At a PR agency, independence is not about size or business model, but about compatibility and culture.